Rev Language Reference

 Details

 The species tree must be ultrametric.
 Parameters of an inverse gamma prior on effective population sizes must be provided.
 This distribution uses a conjugate prior on effective population sizes.
-As a consequence, effective population sizes are integrated out and treated as nuisance parameters.
-If you are interested in reconstructing ancestral effective population sizes, use dnMultiSpeciesCoalescent.
+As a consequence, effective population sizes are analytically integrated out and treated as nuisance parameters (Jones 2016).
+If you are interested in inferring ancestral effective population sizes, use `dnMultiSpeciesCoalescent`.

 Example